lmorchard/fireriver/README.md

 * Fireriver will use Live Bookmarks in this folder to build a [River of News][] page.
 You can view it by clicking the feed icon on the add-on bar.

-* You can manually add a Live Bookmark to the "Fireriver Feeds" folder, and Fireriver will include it in the river.
+* You can add and remove Live Bookmarks in this folder like any other bookmark folder.
+The changes will be reflected in the river of news display.

-* Fireriver will let you know whenever it notices a feed on any page you visit, and will offer the option to subscribe to that page or ignore it in the future.
+* Fireriver will alert you whenever it notices a feed on any page you visit, and will offer the option to subscribe to that page or ignore it in the future.

 * If you leave the Fireriver page open, it will update itself whenever Live